Pearls of the Pacific: Exploring The Society & Tuamotu Islands

 Families & Children

-Children under the age of 18 are eligible for $500 off the double occupancy rate.
 Skilled staff members trained with National Geographic Education organize activities that inspire curiosity in young people of all ages.
 Programming for kids may include activities like photo workshops, journaling, scavenger hunts, Zodiac-driving lessons, hands-on nature and science programming and kid-friendly menu options.
+See the Deals section of this trip for any applicable child discounts.

 Travel Insurance